Administration

 Participant Handbook

-When you have an employee transferring from one division to another, the standard structure places them into the active plan at the time of a transfer.
+When you have an employee transferring from one division to another, the standard rules place them into the active plan at the time of a transfer.
 Treating transferred employees the same will provide consistency and effortless recordkeeping during transitions.
-Your municipality may adopt an alternative transfer provision, through the Employer Resolution Establishing a Uniform Transfer Provision.
+Your municipality may adopt the plan continuation rules using the Employer Resolution Establishing a Uniform Transfer Provision.

 If you have an employee that retires and later decide to return to the workplace, there are restrictions that can affect their MERS pension under certain conditions.
 These restrictions apply only if they become re-employed by the same employer they retired from.
 There are also different rules for elected officials than regular employees.
 There are no restrictions if they are hired anywhere other than the employer they retired from.